braze-inc/braze-docs/_docs/_user_guide/engagement_tools/canvas/faqs.md

 ### What happens to anonymous users during their Canvas journey?

-An anonymous user in Braze is defined as a user who hasn't been identified with an external user ID, Braze ID, or a similar unique identifier.
-This means that while anonymous users can enter and exit Canvases, their actions aren't associated with a specific user profile until they're identified, so their interactions may not be fully tracked in your analytics.
+While anonymous users can enter and exit Canvases, their actions aren't associated with a specific user profile until they're identified, so their interactions may not be fully tracked in your analytics.
 You can use the [Query Builder]({{site.baseurl}}/user_guide/data_and_analytics/query_builder) to generate a report of these metrics.

 ### Why is my Canvas step conversion rate not equal to my Canvas variant total conversion rate?